grumpycoders/pcsx-redux/docs/lua.md

 ## API

 ### Basic Lua
 The [LuaJIT extensions](https://luajit.org/extensions.html) are fully loaded, and can be used globally.
 Most of the [standard Lua libraries](https://www.lua.org/manual/5.1/manual.html#5) are loaded, and are usable.
-The `require` keyword however doesn't exist at the moment.
+The `require` function exists, but isn't recommended as the loading of external DLLs might be difficult to properly accomplish.
+Loading pure Lua files is fine.
+The `ffi` table is loaded globally, there is no need to `require` it, but it'll work nonetheless.
 As a side-effect of Luv, [Lua-compat-5.3](https://github.com/keplerproject/lua-compat-5.3) is loaded.

 ### Dear ImGui
 A good portion of [ImGui](https://github.com/ocornut/imgui) is bound to the Lua environment, and it's possible for the Lua code to emit arbitrary widgets through ImGui.
 It is advised to consult the [user manual](https://pthom.github.io/imgui_manual_online/manual/imgui_manual.html) of ImGui in order to properly understand how to make use of it.
 The list of current bindings can be found [within the source code](https://github.com/grumpycoders/pcsx-redux/blob/main/third_party/imgui_lua_bindings/imgui_iterator.inl).
 Some usage examples will be provided within the case studies.